skywind3000/vim-rt-format/README.md

 Plug 'skywind3000/vim-rt-format'

 " By default, it will be triggered by `ENTER` in insert mode.
-" set this to 1 to use `CTRL+ENTER` instead, without changing " default `ENTER` behavior. let g:rtf_ctrl_enter = 0
+" set this to 1 to use `CTRL+ENTER` instead, and keep the
+" default `ENTER` behavior unchanged. let g:rtf_ctrl_enter = 0

 " Enable formatting when leaving insert mode